spacecatpixel/lokidocs/docs/Wallets/WalletsOverview.md

 >> TO DO: What do Wallets do?

 ## Web Wallet (Loki Locker)

-The quickest way to access a Loki Wallet is through a web based wallet, [Loki Locker](https://lokilocker.com/).
-The Web Wallet is the easiest to use and doesn't require any downloaded files.
+>> Loki Web Wallet is in maintenance.
+>> TO DO: Add Loki details once

 - [Access Loki Locker](https://lokilocker.com/)
 - [Github link](https://github.com/loki-project/loki-locker)